BuilderIO/figma-html/README.md

 - Quickly turn real site components into design components
 - Easy import from storybook, etc

-## Limitations

-Importing HTML layers to Figma is a best-effort process.
-Even getting 90% there can save you a ton of time, only having to clean up a few things.

-A few known limitations:

-- not all element types are supported (e.g. iframe, pseudoelements)
-- not all CSS properties are supported or fully supported
-- not all types of media are supported (video, animated gifs, etc)
-- all fonts have to be uploaded to Figma or a best effort fallback will be used

-If you find any issues or have feedback at all please [make an issue](https://github.com/BuilderIO/html-to-figma/issues/new)

 ## Chrome Extension

 Want to capture a page behind an auth wall, or in a specific state you need to navigate to?
 Then the [chrome extension](https://chrome.google.com/webstore/detail/efjcmgblfpkhbjpkpopkgeomfkokpaim) is for you!